 Mobile WebKit Optimizations & Tools

-At the Meetup, I showed my slides in Google Chrome using the SlideKit slideshow framework.
+At the Meetup, I showed my slides in Google Chrome using my SlideKit slideshow framework.
 Because that only runs in WebKit browsers, I’ve since posted them to SlideShare and embedded them below for your viewing pleasure.

 - My team at Tapulous builds web views that behave as close as possible to native iOS (and Android) screens.